 We are always looking for more care experienced young people to work with.
 We offer a warm, safe and inclusive environment, for young people to develop learn and leap into independence.
 We would be happy to speak to you about how we can work with your young people to support them into employment or training, help them reduce their social isolation, or be another responsible adult in their lives.
 We also run a number of workshops over the year that include mental health and wellbeing, healthy relationships and more.
-If you have a young person you’d like to refer, fill out this form and email it to Jacob@leicestershirecares.co.uk
+If you have a young person you’d like to referral, fill out our referral form at the bottom of the page and email it to Jacob@leicestershirecares.co.uk

 Social Workers and Personal Assistants

 We have strong links with Leicester, Leicestershire and Rutland’s youth services, as well as the Virtual Schools.
 We understand the pressures you are under, and we are here to help, being another free service that can support young people into employment, education, help with reducing social exclusion, and give them a voice to speak out about the issues affecting them.
-If you have a young person you would like to refer, please get in touch or fill out this referral form.
+If you have a young person you would like to refer, please get in touch or fill out the referral form at the bottom of the page.
 We also run a number of workshops over the year that include mental health and wellbeing, healthy relationships and more.